Tom Brady’s not so-very good extraordinary day

 Right?

 Despite the stellar rating, this wasn’t exactly a game that Brady is going to show on a loop at the entrance to the TB12 facility.
-It was only the fourth time all season that they quarterback has had Gronkowski and Edelman in a game together, and the end result was a solid distribution of passes between the duo in addition to Josh Gordon and Chris Hogan, who probably introduced himself to Brady before the game based on his recent resume.
+It was only the fourth time all season that the quarterback has had Gronkowski and Edelman in a game together, and the end result was a solid distribution of passes between the duo in addition to Josh Gordon and Chris Hogan, who probably introduced himself to Brady before the game based on his recent resume.

-But Brady also seemed uncomfortable in the first half, whether that was a product of the penalties throwing him off his game, shaking rust from coming off the bye, or overcoming the illness that sidelined him from practice late last week.
-He nearly got Gronkowski killed on a pass behind the tight end before finding him for payday in the end zone.
+But Brady also seemed uncomfortable in the first half, whether that was a product of the penalties throwing him off his game, shaking off rust from the bye week, or overcoming the illness that sidelined him from practice Friday.
+He nearly got Gronkowski killed on a pass behind the tight end, before finding him for a payday in the end zone.
 He was more apt to find space in the turf than he was an open man downfield, somewhat reminiscent of a Brady much younger than the 41-year-old we’ve become accustomed to; the game-managing general who made the role of being considered a “game manager” more than just a punchline in NFL quarterback circles.

 Brady wasn’t great Sunday.
 He was fine.
 He was good enough.